Sanford, Maine Sanford, Maine View of Sanford c.

 City of Sanford & Village of Springvale, Maine Sanford School District Municipalities and communities of York County, Maine, United States Cities of Maine

-Populated places established in 1661 - Portland, Maine urbane region - Sanford, Maine - Cities in Maine - Cities in York County, Maine - 1661 establishments in the Thirteen Colonies
+Categories: Populated places established in 1661 - Portland, Maine urbane region - Sanford, Maine - Cities in Maine - Cities in York County, Maine - 1661 establishments in the Thirteen Colonies